cmu-sei/iides/examples/example1.md

   - Personal Email (*5*) &mdash; An email account the organization does not control or monitor
   - Other (*9*) &mdash; Other type of channel not listed in this vocabulary
 - **`Description`**:
- After leaving the CIA, Schulte hosted a server on the CIA's network to continue accessing and exfiltrating classified data.
+ After leaving the agency, Griffin hosted a server on the agency's network to continue accessing and exfiltrating classified data.

 ## Note

-The child pornography charges were included in the JSON because they are relevant to the overall investigation of Joshua Adam Schulte.
+The charges related to illicit digital content were included in the JSON because they are relevant to the overall investigation of Oliver Griffin.
 Although they do not directly pertain to the insider threat, they were pivotal in leading to his initial arrest and subsequent comprehensive charges.

 - **`Id`**:
  note--b372b9ad-cb92-4db6-be28-1e3f62605858